withastro/docs/src/pages/en/guides/content-collections.md

 ## Rendering page content from entries

-To render the content of your Markdown and MDX entries, use the `<Content />` component returned by the `render()` function.
+To render the content of a Markdown or MDX entry, use the `<Content />` component returned by its `render()` function.
 This allows you to generate pages from your content entries (see [Generating pages from content collections](#generating-pages-from-content-collections)), add post previews to your homepage, or display your content elsewhere on your site.

 ### `render()`